albert-tla/iOS-IGListKit-Tutorial/README.md

 ## Build the Collection View

 Create a constant property of UICollectionView on the desired UIViewController.
-To customize it, it's recommended to create it with a closure for our own functionality where it returns a UICollectionView itself.
+To customize it, it's recommended to create a custom functionality by using open curly brace as a start and end it with closed curly brace with a `()` to call our function, where it returns a UICollectionView itself.

 `
 let view: UICollectionView = {